 It’s important that MAT is done under the supervision of a trained professional.
 A clinician supervising MAT can monitor the person for any adverse reactions to the medications.
 This includes any signs of potential abuse, and make needed changes.

-Effectiveness of MAT for Addiction
+Effectiveness of MAT Programs in Florida

 The National Institute on Drug Abuse studied the effectiveness of MAT and reports the following: